SolomonMg/SolomonMg.github.io.SOURCE/content/authors/admin/_index.md

 -->

-My work sits at the intersection of social science and machine learning.
-I've led technical teams since 2006 with regular executive communication \& public outreach -- [media fun/press clips here](#media).
-During the 2020 election cycle, I was Chief Scientist at [ACRONYM](https://www.nytimes.com/2020/04/28/us/politics/Facebook-Acronym-advertising.html), where my team drove investment by (correctly) [modeling the electoral importance of Georgia](/post/what-the-polls-got-wrong-in-2020/), leveraged hundreds of field experiments to build an [ML system to produce real-time estimates of persuasive messaging impact](https://towardsdatascience.com/the-haha-ratio-learning-from-facebooks-emoji-reactions-to-predict-persuasion-effects-of-fcd9180ea5dd), and conducted the largest ever digital advertsing field experiment (link tbd).
+I like big, policy-relevant social science projects.
+I've spent much of my career leading technical teams in industry, while managing to conduct scholarly research and participate in the public sphere -- [media fun/press clips here](#media).
+During the 2020 election cycle, I was Chief Scientist at [ACRONYM](https://www.nytimes.com/2020/04/28/us/politics/Facebook-Acronym-advertising.html), where my team drove investment by (correctly) [modeling the electoral importance of Georgia](/post/what-the-polls-got-wrong-in-2020/), oversaw a meta-analytic [ML system to generate estimates of persuasive messaging impact](https://towardsdatascience.com/the-haha-ratio-learning-from-facebooks-emoji-reactions-to-predict-persuasion-effects-of-fcd9180ea5dd) leveraging hundreds of past experiments and online behavioral data, and conducted the largest ever [digital advertsing field experiment in politics](/publication/aggarwal-2023-2-million-experiment/).
 <!-- --an amazing collaboration with [Minali Aggarwal](https://www.linkedin.com/in/minali-aggarwal/), [Sylvan Zheng](https://sylvan.fish/), [Dan Fankowski](https://medium.com/@dfrankow) and [James Barnes](http://www.jameslbarnes.com/)-->

 At Facebook, I led the technical effort to release a [differentially private data set reflecting more than an exabyte of media data](/project/condor_data_release/), and worked on prototypes that blend ML and experimentation (heterogenous effect estimation and contextual bandits).